Our Mission & History

 Education and Experience Desired (Optional)

 Salary: Commensurate with experience.
 Excellent health, retirement & other benefits.
-Minimal travel required.
+Some local, statewide, and national travel required.

 Email resume, cover letter summarizing interests & qualifications, and two writing samples to [email protected] State “Policy Director” in the subject line.
 No phone calls, please.

 TCP is an Equal Opportunity Employer that will not discriminate against applicants or employees based upon any characteristics that are protected by federal, state, or local laws, regulations or ordinances.
 In addition, the organization will consider qualified applicants with criminal histories in a manner consistent with the Los Angeles Fair Chance Initiative for Hiring.